 These homemade vegan protein bars are made with three natural, wholesome ingredients.
 They are very fulfilling, low in sugar, and contain only:

 – 6 grams of sugar per bar are coming from the protein powder and sweetener.

 – 170 calories

-If you love high protein vegan food as a post work out, check out my other recipes below:
+If you love high-protein vegan food as a post work out, check out my other recipes below:

 - Before you start the recipe, I recommend weighing the ingredients rather than using cups.
-In fact, protein powder is very volatile and it is easy to add too much making the bar too dry.
+In fact, protein powder is very volatile, and it is easy to add too much, making the bar too dry.

 - In a large mixing bowl, combine natural peanut butter with brown rice syrup until smooth.

 - Stir in vanilla pea protein powder and chocolate chips.
-It will become difficult to stir with a spoon, use your hands to squeeze the batter and form a consistent dough.
+It will become difficult to stir with a spoon.
+Use your hands to squeeze the batter and form a consistent dough.